 18. Have a seat and rest your legs at a free and public NYC atrium.
 FREE

-19. Enjoy FREE admission while they still qualify at all of these museums and other NYC attractions.
+19. Enjoy FREE admission while your kids still qualify at all of these museums and other NYC attractions.
 FREE

 20. Set up a play date and crack into our Easy Craft Guide for Kids.
 FREE

 21. Support local bookstores with your wallet by visiting a mom-and-pop bookshop.
 FREE

 22. Take in some fresh air: Romp through the open-year-round Queens County Farm.

 23. Of course, you can always spend the morning at one of NYC's many awesome indoor play spaces.

 Launch Trampoline Park is great for all ages.
 Photo by Rosalind Muggeridge